-[OC- 151] - Reporting disclosed to public
+[OC- 152] - Reporting disclosed to public

-- > As described in Vol. 7 Stakeholder Engagement Plan, prepare and distribute locally the six-monthly newsletter in Georgian. - > Prepare and publically disclose (locally and internet) the Six-monthly E&S Performance reports in Georgian and in English that summarizes the following information during the reporting period: - Project construction activities and update of the construction schedule. - Environmental monitoring activities and results: water quality, hydrology, land use, socio-economic, river fish - Social or community development initiatives undertaken by the Project. - Interaction with stakeholders, including meeting or other initiatives to engage with members of the public or public organisations, civil society, communities, including vulnerable groups. - Main issues raised in the complaints or grievances and how they were resolved. - Number of direct employees, contracted workers and temporary workers recruited and dismissed, whether international, national or from the two valleys.
+- As described in Vol. 7 Stakeholder Engagement Plan, prepare and distribute locally the six-monthly newsletter in Georgian. - > Prepare and publically disclose (locally and internet) the Six-monthly E&S Performance reports in Georgian and in English that summarizes the following information during the reporting period: - Project construction activities and update of the construction schedule. - Environmental monitoring activities and results: water quality, hydrology, land use, socio-economic, river fish - Social or community development initiatives undertaken by the Project. - Interaction with stakeholders, including meeting or other initiatives to engage with members of the public or public organisations, civil society, communities, including vulnerable groups. - $\bullet\,$ Main issues raised in the complaints or grievances and how they were resolved. - Number of direct employees, contracted workers and temporary workers recruited and dismissed, whether international, national or from the two valleys. - Number of job opportunities for local people and for women; opportunities for women owned or managed companies to be involved in local procurement skills training; and community initiatives under the CIP that benefit women.

-OC- 152 - Reporting to Lenders
+[OC- 153] - Reporting to Lenders